Beta oxidation: Peroxisomal beta-oxidation

-Fatty acid oxidation also occurs in peroxisomes when the fatty acid chains are too long to be handled by the mitochondria.
-The same enzymes are used in peroxisomes as in the mitochondrial matrix, and acetyl-CoA is generated.
-It is believed that very long chain (greater than C-22) fatty acids, branched fatty acids, some prostaglandins and leukotrienes undergo initial oxidation in peroxisomes until octanoyl-CoA is formed, at which point it undergoes mitochondrial oxidation.
+Fatty acid oxidation also occurs in peroxisomes when the fatty acid chains are too long to be processed by the mitochondria.
+The same enzymes are used in peroxisomes as in the mitochondrial matrix and acetyl-CoA is generated.
+Very long chain (greater than C-22) fatty acids, branched fatty acids, some prostaglandins and leukotrienes undergo initial oxidation in peroxisomes until octanoyl-CoA is formed, at which point it undergoes mitochondrial oxidation.

 One significant difference is that oxidation in peroxisomes is not coupled to ATP synthesis.
-Instead, the high-potential electrons are transferred to O2, which yields H2O2.
-It does generate heat however.
+Instead, the high-potential electrons are transferred to O2, which yields hydrogen peroxide.
 The enzyme catalase, found primarily in peroxisomes and the cytosol of erythrocytes (and sometimes in mitochondria), converts the hydrogen peroxide into water and oxygen.

 Peroxisomal β-oxidation also requires enzymes specific to the peroxisome and to very long fatty acids.
 There are four key differences between the enzymes used for mitochondrial and peroxisomal β-oxidation: